cloudaware/compliance-policies/ce/ca/aws/account/object-level-cloudtrail-logging-for-read-events-for-s3-buckets/description.md

 2. In the left panel, click `Trails` and then click on the CloudTrail Name that you want to examine.
 3. Review `General details`.
 4. Confirm that `Multi-region trail` is set to `Yes`.
-5. Scroll down to `Data events`.
+5. Scroll down to `Data events` and confirm the configuration:

-6. Confirm that it reads:
+- If `advanced event selectors` is being used, it should read:

 ```
 Data Events:S3